Araffe/vdc-networking-lab/readme.md

 In this exercise, we will create a file with this JSON information - that file will then be referenced from an AZ CLI command in order to create the policy in Azure.

-**1)** Create a file containing the JSON code shown above and save it on your computer as "naming-policy.json".

-**2)** Using the AZ CLI, enter the following command (make sure you are working in the directory where the JSON file exists on your computer):
+**1)** Using the AZ CLI, enter the following command (make sure you are working in the directory where the JSON file exists on your computer):

 <pre lang="...">
-az policy definition create --name EnforceNaming --display-name EnforceNamingConvention --rules naming-policy.json
+ az policy definition create --name EnforceNaming --display-name EnforceNamingConvention --rules https://raw.githubusercontent.com/Araffe/vdc-networking-lab/master/naming-policy.json
 </pre>

-**3)** Assign the policy to the VDC-Hub resource group using the following Powershell code:
+**3)** Assign the policy to the VDC-Hub resource group using the following AZ CLI command:

 <pre lang="...">
-$rg = Get-AzureRmResourceGroup -Name "VDC-Hub" New-AzureRMPolicyAssignment -Name EnforceNaming -Scope $rg.ResourceId -PolicyDefinition $definition
+az policy assignment create --policy EnforceNaming -g VDC-Hub --name EnforceNaming
 </pre>

 **4)** In the VDC-Hub resource group, create a new virtual network named "test-net" using default parameters.
 You should receive a validation error as the name does not meet the required convention, as specified in the resource policy.